 A Night of the Power or a Night of Destiny (laylat al-qadr) is the special night in which the Quran was revealed about 1408 years ago.
 The exact date for this night has become a long-standing bone of contention within the Muslim communities, just as they argue about when Ramadan starts and ends.
 They also disagree on the date of this night.
 To some, this night is so elusive that they try to stay up all nights during the last ten days of Ramadan so as not to “miss out” any chances of experiencing it, and others hold the opinion that the exact date of this night is the 27th of Ramadan.
 However, we are blessed to derive the exact date to be on the night of 27th Ramadan from the Quran, from the very sura that deals with this subject, namely Surah Al-Qadr (Surah 97):

-Surah Al-Qadr contains three occurrences of the phrase “laylat al-qadr” (the Night of Destiny).
-The Arabic phrase “laylat al-qadr” (لَيلَةِ القَدرِ ) itself consists of nine letters.
-Therefore, within this sura, there are 27 (3 x 9) letters that participate in the proper name of this very special night while the position of the Arabic word, “hiya” (هِىَ) referring to the night in question is the 27th out of 30 total words that comprise the sura while 30 is the universally accepted number of days in a month.
-Hence, the exact time of “laylat al-qadr” is hinted at within the text of the Quranic chapter that deals with this very subject, and the Night of Destiny (laylat al-qadr) is confirmed on the night of 27th Ramadan of 13 BH (609 AD).
-However, God has decreed Ramadan fasting every Islamic (lunar) year while the annual observance of the Night of Destiny (laylat al-qadr) is not from Him except introduced by tradition.
+Surah al-Qadr contains three occurrences of the phrase “laylat al-qadr” (the Night of Destiny).
+The Arabic phrase “laylat al-qadr” (لَيلَةِ القَدرِ) itself consists of nine letters.
+Therefore, within this sura, there are 27 (3 x 9) letters that participate in the proper name of this very special night while the position of the Arabic word, “hiya” (هِىَ) referring to the night in question is the 27th out of 30 total words that comprise the surah, while 30 is the universally accepted number of days in a month.
+Hence, the exact time of “laylat al-qadr” is hinted at within the text of the Quranic chapter that deals with this very subject, and a Night of the Power (laylat al-qadr) is confirmed on the night of 27th of Ramadan of 13 BH (609 AD).
+However, God has decreed fasting in Ramadan every Islamic (lunar) year, while the annual observance of a Night of the Power (laylat al-qadr) is not from Him except introduced by tradition.

 It is noteworthy that the plural forms of the Arabic word (YAWMAYN and AYYAM) for “days” mentioned in the Quran 30 times is an indication of the number of days in a month while the singular form (YAWM) for “day” is mentioned in the Quran 365 times for the number of days in a year.